Gborgman05/OldGborgman05.github.io/impossible-list.markdown

 - be able to retire by the time I am 25 years old
 - play cello in a string quartet (again)
 - write my own fantasy novel

+- live in another country for a year
+- start my own company
+- cook food from 10 different cuisines